 Communities of Practice (CoPs) provide a unique opportunity for Campus Compact members to join peers across the country to dig deeper into specific areas of engagement practice.
 Through discussions, joint activities, resource sharing, and relationship building, participants develop a repertoire of resources, skills, and knowledge to use in their practice.
 Above all, the CoPs provide a great space to communicate and share strategies with like-minded individuals from all across the country!

-Spring 2023 Communities of Practice Offerings
+Fall 2023 Communities of Practice Offerings

-Embedding Care for the Whole Student in Community and Civic Engagement
+Student Success and Civic Engagement

 About Communities of PracticeExpand All